andyharless/openai-gym-taxi-v3-udacity/README.md

 chmod u+x taxi.sh
 ./taxi.sh
 ```

-Best average reward 9.11
-Episode 220000/300000 || epsilon=0.00
-It should produce a score (best average reward of 100) of 9.24  (The [`output.txt`](https://github.com/andyharless/openai-gym-taxi-v3-udacity/blob/master/output.txt) file shows a sample output.)
+It should produce a score (best average reward of 100) of 9.26  (The [`output.txt`](https://github.com/andyharless/openai-gym-taxi-v3-udacity/blob/master/output.txt) file shows a sample output.)

 This version uses a variation on standard Q-learning.
 The policy is epsilon-greedy, but when the non-greedy action is chosen, instead of being sampled from a uniform distribution, it is sampled from a distribution that reflects two things:
    - a preference for actions with higher Q values (i.e. "greedy but flexible")